 - Turn a doorknob

 - Pick up something with your palm down

 - Flex your wrist

-In order to diagnose golfer's elbow, the diagnosis is based on your history of illness and physical examination.
+In order to diagnose golfer's elbow, the diagnosis is based on history of illness and physical examination.
 To assess pain and stiffness, your physiotherapist may apply pressure to the affected area or ask to move the elbow, wrists, and fingers in different ways.
-Doing an X-rays may be of help to your physiotherapist in order to iron out other causes of pains in the elbow for example fractures or arthritis.
-More comprehensive imaging studies such as MRI is seldom carried out
+Doing an X-ray may be of help to your physiotherapist in order to iron out other causes of pains in the elbow for example fractures or arthritis.
+More comprehensive imaging studies such as MRI can be carried out.

-It is very important to commence treatment as soon as possible and this is due to the fact that the sooner you start treatment, the sooner you will be able to continue with your daily activities.
+It is very important to commence treatment as soon as possible due to the fact that the sooner you start treatment, the sooner you will be able to continue with your daily activities.

 - Rest: It is advisable for you to your golf game or other recurring activities on hold until the pain disappears.
 If you return to activity early, you can aggravate the pain.

 - Ice the affected area: Make sure you apply ice packs on the affected elbow for a period of 15 to 20 minutes, three to four times a day for a few days.
 In order to protect the skin, wrap the ice packs in a fine towel.
 This can be helpful to massage the inner elbow with ice for five minutes at a time, two to three times a day.

 - Take pain relief: Take pain-relieving drugs such as ibuprofen (Advil, Motrin IB, others), naproxen sodium (Aleve, others) or acetaminophen (Tylenol, others).

 - Apply a brace: the use of brace may be recommended by your physiotherapist on the affected arm as this helps to reduce tendon and muscle strain.